 - Wetshaving Times

-As you might expect from a “version 1.5” product, there are some limitations to this new feature:
+There are some limitations to this feature:

 The feed I get from a specific source is only as good as the source provides.
 Each source can configure their feed in a number of different ways.
 I have tried to standardize the different formats for display purposes, but it’s not perfect.